17 Employee Theft Statistics You Don't Want to Miss in 2023

 How much do companies lose from employee theft?

-US businesses lose around $50 million annually.
+US businesses lose around $50 billion annually.
 Some even go bankrupt because of it.
-While there is no bullet-proof method to avoid this, you can always make sure to get cameras, install proper software, and be careful with who you hire.
+While no bulletproof method exists to avoid this, you can always get cameras, install proper software, and be careful with who you hire.

 Why do employees steal from their employers?

-That, I’m afraid, is a mystery.
-Some people might need more money or resources.
-Some might just do it for the thrill.
+That remains a mystery.
+Some people need more money or resources.
+Some might do it for the thrill.

 How does employee theft affect other employees?